datarootsio/ml-skeleton-py/HOWTO.md

 Preferably, you can use make commands (from `Makefile`) or directly run scripts from `scripts`.
 Refer to section below for the descriptions of make commands.
 Before running it, consider creating
 a virtual environment.
-Project example code should be compatible with both Python 2.7 and 3.7.

 First install `mlmonkey` and then dependencies listed in `requirements.txt`.
-Here is the command to install `mlmonkey` directly from git: `pip install git+ssh://git@gitlab.com/dataroots/mlmonkey.git`
+You can `pip install` `mlmonkey` directly from here: https://gitlab.com/dataroots-public/mlmonkey.git.

 ## Makefile and test example